acscientist/Data-Wrangling/README.md

 # Wrangling
-Basic data wrangling and validation templates and case studies
+Templates and examples for common data wrangling and validation tasks.